Surajgaire0/Blog-Site/README.md

 - Authenticated users can create blogs.
 - Authenticated users can view their own profile.
 - Authenticated users can post comments.
-- Facebook like and comment integrated.
+- Facebook like and share integrated.
 - Users can search for blogs using search form.

 ---